RCD Financial Assistance Program

-Additionally, 39 planning grants have enabled California Land Trusts to begin or expand their work into agricultural conservation.
+Additionally, 39 planning grants enabled California land trusts to begin or expand their work in agricultural conservation.
 An average of just over $48,000 in CFCP funds was matched by another $24,000 per project.
-This work continues to pay dividends as Land Trusts gain experience in stewarding agricultural conservation easements.
+This work continues to pay dividends as land trusts gain experience in stewarding agricultural conservation easements.

-* Completed easements includes those projects that have closed escrow, completed reporting requirements, and have had all final associated costs paid.
+* Completed easements include those which have closed escrow, completed reporting requirements, and have had all final associated costs paid.